polterguy/polterguy.github.io/slots/index.md

 ## Authentication and authorisation related slots

-These are slots related to authentication and authorisation, and allows you to authenticate, change password of users, and other things related to the _"auth"_ parts of the system.
+These are slots related to authentication and authorisation, and allow you to authenticate, change password of users, and other things related to the _"auth"_ parts of the system.
 Notice, you would rarely if ever use these slots directly, since the system contains several endpoints helping you out with the consumption of these slots.
 However, to be complete, we've chosen to document these none the less.